DataResponsibly/Virny/docs/examples/Multiple_Models_Interface_Use_Case.md

 * **n_estimators**: int, the number of estimators for bootstrap to compute subgroup stability metrics.

-* **sensitive_attributes_dct**: dict, a dictionary where keys are sensitive attribute names (including attribute intersections), and values are privileged values for these attributes.
-Currently, the library supports only intersections among two sensitive attributes.
+* **sensitive_attributes_dct**: dict, a dictionary where keys are sensitive attribute names (including intersectional attributes), and values are disadvantaged values for these attributes.
 Intersectional attributes must include '&' between sensitive attributes.
-You do not need to specify privileged values for intersectional groups since they will be derived from privileged values in sensitive_attributes_dct for each separate sensitive attribute in this intersectional pair.
+You do not need to specify disadvantaged values for intersectional groups since they will be derived from disadvantaged values in sensitive_attributes_dct for each separate sensitive attribute in this intersectional pair.

+Note that disadvantaged value in a sensitive attribute dictionary must be **the same as in the original dataset**.
+For example, when distinct values of the _sex_ column in the original dataset are 'F' and 'M', and after pre-processing they became 0 and 1 respectively, you still need to set a disadvantaged value as 'F' or 'M' in the sensitive attribute dictionary.

 ```python